Nigeria’s Economy

 The structure of Nigeria’s economy has changed significantly.
 Its economy has transformed from one mainly based on agriculture to manufacturing and services.
 Around 52% of Nigeria’s GDP now comes from manufacturing and services.

 Mechanisation and rural-urban migration have led to a decline in the number of people employed in agriculture.
 Manufacturing and services have grown due to Nigeria’s increased political stability.
-Countries such as China, the USA and South Africa have heavily invested in Nigeria.
+Countries such as China, the USA, and South Africa have invested heavily in Nigeria.
 There has also been considerable growth in the service sector, mainly IT services.

 The oil and gas industry has been very important to the Nigerian economy.
 The discovery of oil in the Niger Delta in the 1950s significantly changed Nigeria’s economy.